Innovation is the catalyst to business growth, both when starting up and to keep your existing business profitable. It means:

 Can one of your staff come directly to you with an innovative idea, or would they have to go through a supervisor?
 If so, would the supervisor take the credit for the idea?

-Experience has shown that if a supervisor routinely takes the credit for cost-saving or improved productivity ideas suggested by others, this is as good a way as any to shut off the flow of creativity.
+Experience has shown that if a supervisor routinely takes the credit for cost-saving or improved productivity ideas suggested by others, this can shut off the flow of creativity.
 After all, who would bother to make improvement suggestions if someone else was going to take the credit?

 Suppose an employee comes to you and says: “I have a brilliant new idea that will save the business heaps, but it will make my own job redundant.”

-The first question to ask yourself is this: Is this ever likely to happen in your own business?
-Do your employees have sufficient confidence to do this?
+The first question to ask yourself is this: Is this ever likely to happen in my own business?
+Do my employees have sufficient confidence to do this?

 Interestingly, while American businesses tend to reward cost-saving or innovative ideas with cash rewards, Japanese businesses pay their employees comparatively little for their ideas, but get far more ideas per employee.
 It seems the culture of Japanese businesses encourages people to produce innovative ideas because they are motivated to do so.